-In addition, the Trained Contractor will be responsible for the implementation of the Stormwater Pollution Prevention Plan (SWPPP) and the inspection and maintenance in accordance with New York Standards and Specifications for Erosion & Sediment Control (Blue Book).
-The Owner's Representative shall ensure that at least one (1) Trained Contractor is on-site daily when soil disturbance activities are being performed.
-The Trained Contractor shall inspect the site's ESC practices daily to ensure these facilities are operational.
-Pre-construction requirements to be followed by the Owner and Contractors prior to the commencement of any construction activities are described in Appendix F.
+In addition, the Trained Contractor will be responsible for the implementation of the Stormwater Pollution Prevention Plan (SWPPP) and the inspection and maintenance in accordance with New York Standards and Specification for Erosion & Sediment Control (Blue Book).
+The Owner's Representative shall ensure that at least one (1) Trained Contractor shall inspect the site's ESC practices daily to ensure these facilities are operational.
+Pre-construction requirements to be followed by the /owner and Contractor prior to the commencement of any construction activities are described in Appendix F.

-4.2 TIMING OF CONTROLS/MEASURES
+4.2 Timing of Controls/Measures

 The erosion and sediment control measures shall be constructed prior to clearing or grading of any portion of the project.
 Where land disturbance is necessary, temporary seeding or mulching must be used on areas which will be exposed for more than 7 days.
 Permanent stabilization should be performed as soon as possible after completion of grading.
 As project areas are stabilized, the accumulated sediment shall be removed from the stabilized area.
 Erosion control devices shall remain in place until disturbed areas are permanently stabilized.
-The soil stabilization measures selected shall be in conformance with the most current version of the technical standard, New York Standards and Specifications for Erosion and Sediment Control.
+The soil stabilization measures selected shall be in conformance with the most current version of the technical standard, New York Standards and Specifications for Erosion and Sediment Control (Blue Book).